upperlinecode/flask-and-MongoDB/readme.md

 export LANG=C.UTF-8
 ```

-To view a finished app:
+To view the finished app:

-- create a `.env` file with these credentials:
+- First create a `.env` file with these credentials:
 ```bash
 MONGO_USERNAME="admin"
 MONGO_PASSWORD="6zCs4vJtrzwkLBqL"
 ```
-- rename the `routes.py` starter template to anything else, and rename `routes-complete.py` to `routes.py`.
-Then execute `flask run` in the Terminal as before.
+- Then rename the `routes.py` starter template to anything else, and rename `routes-complete.py` to `routes.py`.
+- Lastly, execute `flask run` in the Terminal as before.

-> Test out how to "Submit an Event", "Sign Up", "Log In", view an event page, and "Log Out".
-Examine (the newly named) `routes.py` to see how each action is implemented.
+> Test out how to submit an event, sign up, log in, view an event page, and log out.
+> Examine (the newly named) `routes.py` to see how each action is implemented.

 ### How'd You Make That?